Cirkit Designer Logo

 Q: Can the ACS712 measure both AC and DC currents?

 A: Yes, the ACS712 can measure both AC and DC currents.
-The output voltage will vary proportionally with the instantaneous current.
+The output voltage varies linearly with the instantaneous current.

-Q: How do I handle temperature drift in the ACS712?
+Q: How do I determine the current direction?

 Q: Can I use the ACS712 with a 3.3V microcontroller?